 Providing Safe, Reliable Water to California Communities

-Investor-owned and operated water companies have successfully provided safe, reliable, high-quality drinking water in hundreds of California communities for more than a century.
-Today, nearly 6 million Californians—roughly one in six residents—gets their water from a regulated, investor-owned utility.
+Regulated water utilities have successfully provided safe, reliable, high-quality drinking water in hundreds of California communities for more than a century.
+Today, nearly 6 million Californians—roughly one in six residents—gets their water from a regulated water utility.

-Investor-owned water companies have many similarities with their municipal counterparts.
-For example, all water providers—whether investor-owned or municipal—have comparable water supply sources and they manage their supply portfolios similarly.
+Regulated water utilities have many similarities with their municipal counterparts.
+For example, all water providers—whether regulated or municipal—have comparable water supply sources and they manage their supply portfolios similarly.
 All water providers must meet water quality and environmental standards set by the state and federal governments.
-They must also make the system improvements necessariy to meet those increasingly stringent standards.
+They must also make the system improvements necessary to meet those increasingly stringent standards.

-Financing infrastructure is an area where there are similarities and differences between investor-owned water companies and their municipal counterparts.
+Financing infrastructure is an area where there are similarities and differences between regulated water utilities and their municipal counterparts.
 Both types of utilities access the debt markets for bond financing—taxable debt for regulated utilities and tax-exempt debt for municipal utilities.
 Both rely on customer revenues to service (pay back) this debt.
-A major difference and benefit for customers is that investor-owned water utilities have another investment source for their infrastructure needs–access to equity markets.
+A major difference and benefit for customers is that regulated water utilities have another investment source for their infrastructure needs–access to equity markets.

-Regulated water companies own the infrastructure used to treat and distribute water to customers, and they rely on funds from utility shareholders to invest in the infrastructure.
+Regulated water utilities own the infrastructure used to treat and distribute water to customers, and they rely on funds from utility shareholders to invest in the infrastructure.
 This enables them to build and maintain their water and delivery systems in order to provide the best water service at competitive rates.
 They also help local economies by paying franchise, property and other business taxes—costs that do not apply to public agencies.

-Quality, stewardship, transparency, local investment and customer service—these are just a few of the hallmarks of California’s investor-owned water companies.
+Quality, stewardship, transparency, local investment and customer service—these are just a few of the hallmarks of California’s regulated water utilities.